-A custom made crown or “cap” completely covers the top of a tooth.
+A custom-made crown or “cap” completely covers the top of a tooth.
 Crowns not only repair and strengthen a damaged tooth but can improve the appearance.
 Bridges are similar to crowns but they replace one or more missing teeth making it easier to chew and also enhance the appearance.

 How do Crowns work?

 A crown is used to entirely cover or “cap” a damaged tooth.
 Besides strengthening a damaged tooth, a crown can be used to improve its appearance, shape or alignment.
 A crown can also be placed on top of an implant to provide a tooth-like shape and structure for function.
-Porcelain or ceramic crowns can be matched to the color of your natural teeth.
+Porcelain or ceramic crowns can be matched to the colour of your natural teeth.

 Other materials include gold and metal alloys, acrylic and ceramic.
 These alloys are generally stronger than porcelain and may be recommended for back teeth.
 Porcelain bonded to a metal shell is often used because it is both strong and attractive.

-A Crown may be recommend to:
+A Crown may be recommended to: